-The CHIP Youth Project (CYP) was established in 1997 and is the only comprehensive health care program in the Rocky Mountain Region focused on serving youth (aged 13 to 24) living with HIV, affected by HIV, or at-risk for HIV infection.
+The CHIP Youth Project (CYP) was established in 1997 and is the only comprehensive health care program in the Rocky Mountain Region focused on serving youth (aged 13 to 24) living with HIV, affected by HIV, or at-risk for HIV.
 CYP’s comprehensive services include HIV prevention and education, HIV testing, and multidisciplinary care for youth living with HIV.
 CYP collaborates with community organizations serving youth and provides HIV prevention, testing and counseling services in those agencies.

 CHIP has a long history of collaboratively designing, managing and implementing evidence-based HIV prevention and education programs.
 Recent successes include: